frmichel/taxref-ld/README.md

 - **each scientific name is modelled as a SKOS concept** (an instance of the skos:Concept class) as well as an instance of the TDWG ontology's TaxonName class.

 Additional information is provided for each taxon such as its taxonomic rank, parent taxon, vernacular names, habitat and biogeographical statuses.
-This RDF modeling is detailed are provided in [1], that applies to TAXREF-LD v10.0.
+This RDF modeling is detailed are provided in [1].

 Beyond strictly taxonomic information, additional data are provided: **species interactions**, **legal statuses** (conventions, directives, regulations, protections), **conservation statuses** (international/european/national/regional red lists), **location and bibliographical sources for vernacular names**, **cross-references to other datasources** by means of external IDs and webpages, **media** (photos of taxa).